Damage assessments begin in flooded remote Alaska villages

 “Three may be another smaller weather front coming in, but it’s nothing unusual for this time of the year,” he said.

+Dunleavy said he would request a federal disaster declaration as soon as agencies gather necessary information about the damage.
+If approved, the governor said the Federal Emergency Management Agency would cover at least 75% of eligible disaster costs, while the state would pick up the tab for the rest.

-Time is of the essence, Dunleavy said Sunday when pledging to get communities whole again as soon as possible.
-Freeze-up, or the start of winter, can happen as early as October.
+On Sunday, Dunleavy said time was of the essence because freeze-up, meaning the start of winter, can happen as early as October.

 “We just have to impress upon our federal friends that it’s not a Florida situation where we’ve got months to work on this,” he said.
 “We’ve got several weeks.”